 Most of our moments are less majestic.
 We stumble from deadline to deadline, pay the bills, grind through seemingly prerecorded conversations with our bosses and workmates and even our friends, when we fear that we will be detected for who we really are, merely human.

 Several years earlier, a group of local religious leaders — a priest, a minister, an imam and a rabbi — also met in my living room.
 During the discussion of fatherhood, Rabbi Martin Levin, of Congregation Beth-El, said that to be spiritual is to be constantly amazed.

 “To quote the words of Professor Abraham Joshua Heschel, a great teacher of our age,” he said, “our goal should be to live life in radical amazement.”

 Heschel would encourage his students to get up in the morning and look at the world in a way that takes nothing for granted: Everything is phenomenal; everything is incredible; never treat life casually.
 To be spiritual is to be amazed.”

 For many people, organized religion offers the necessary structure, a weekly reminder that there is more to life and afterlife than budgeting and blackness.
-Others find a different source.
+Others find a different or overlapping source.
 Since I was a boy, fishing has been my special window to the spirit.
 It is not the only window, and not for everyone.
 But for some of us, it is good.

 As the day moved from dawn to dusk, I waded into the calm water, lifted the rod and let loose of the line.
 I watched my boys along the shore.
 The younger one, who had temporarily given up on fishing, joyfully hauled his catch of the day, an old bucket, across the mud flat.
 The older boy had taken his rod into a thicket where there was a secluded pool.
 Perhaps, in that place, he was immersed in that quietest, strongest of voices.